Snowflake-Labs/sfquickstarts/site/sfguides/src/s3_access_logs_ingestion/s3_access_logs_ingestion.md

 Now that the raw data is loaded into Snowflake, we will create a custom python function to parse and clean up the raw logs.

-Create a python user defined tablular function (UDTF) to process logs.
+Create a python user defined table function (UDTF) to process logs.
 This will return a table.

 ```sql
 create or replace function parse_s3_access_logs(log STRING)